 © Alexandr Malyshev

-If you like boulder hopping, there are a couple of footpaths weaving right through the slump zone.
-There are also dirt tracks leading down to the sea, which is 2.5 km away, on the eastern and western edge of the cliff line.
-Stretching 10–15 km on either side the cape –between Cape Bagardzhik and Cape Ashchymuryn– are a half dozen more ancient coves to explore.
+If you like boulder-hopping, there are a couple of footpaths weaving right through the slump zone.
+There are also dirt tracks leading down to the sea, which is 2.5km away, on the eastern and western edge of the cliff line.
+Kuzdakary, a mini soccer-pitch-sized lake, lies in a depression on the eastern path.
+It’s near an abandoned water well that’s over a hundred years old, from a time when people lived in the area.
+Stretching 10–15km on either side of the cape – between Cape Bagardzhik and Cape Ashchymuryn – are a half dozen more ancient coves to explore.

 Satellite view of Tub-Karagan Peninsula's north coast